 As we trek north toward Buenos Aires, spend three days recrossing through the Drake Passage.
 Take this time to enjoy your ship, perhaps taking in a movie, joining a fitness class, dancing in the lounge, or simply curling up with a book from the library.
 On the way, your expedition team will offer more fascinating workshops and presentations about the region’s geology, glaciology, biodiversity, and history.

-Disembark the Ocean Explorer in Buenos Aires and learn about polo and tango
+Disembark the Ocean Explorer in Buenos Aires and learn about polo

 This morning, the Ocean Explorer arrives in Buenos Aires.
 After breakfast, you’ll ride into the countryside to visit an estancia (ranch) where riders are trained to compete in professional polo matches.
 The elite sport of polo was introduced to Argentina in 1875, and today, the country is the world’s polo capital.
 After touring the estancia, you’ll learn all about the sport’s history and the breeding of polo ponies, and enjoy a demonstration by some dashing professional players.
 After savoring an authentic Argentinean lunch, you’ll head back to Buenos Aires.
 Tonight, reminisce with your fellow travelers at a Farewell Dinner.